AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/getting-started/msi-actions-admin-guide.md

 ## Initiate Data Sync {#initiate-data-sync}

+The data unification field sync for Sales Insight Actions enables the system to pull person information from your Marketo Engage database into your Sales Insight Actions database, keeping your people data up-to-date and ensuring activities are logged to the right records across Marketo and Salesforce.

 1. In Marketo, click **Admin**.

    ![](assets/msi-actions-admin-guide-10.png)

-1. Click Sales Insight.
+1. Click **Sales Insight**.

    ![](assets/msi-actions-admin-guide-11.png)

-1. Click the Actions Config tab.
+1. Click the **Actions Config** tab.
 In the Action Field Sync card, click **Sync**.

    ![](assets/msi-actions-admin-guide-12.png)